fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is a junior React developer expected to know?

 > Why are there no junior jobs for React?

 > As a software engineer/ programmer what does a bad day for you look like?